-Note: Due to the devastating impact of Hurricane Irma on St. Maarten, all Sonesta properties on the island (Maho Beach, Ocean Point & Great Bay) are closed through the end of the year.
+Note: Due to the devastating impact of Hurricane Irma on St. Maarten, all Sonesta properties on the island (Maho Beach, Ocean Point & Great Bay) are closed indefinitely.
 Please check their website & Facebook page prior to making plans to visit & send a prayer up to those whose lives have been severely impacted by the storm.

 Because I’m married to the best man on the planet, for my 35th birthday in mid-March, B surprised me with a trip I’ve been nagging him to go on for years: a long weekend in St. Maarten to watch the planes land at Princess Juliana International Airport over Maho Beach.
 The preferred plane spotting hotel, both because of its proximity to Maho Beach & because of the views of the planes from the resort itself, is the Sonesta Maho Beach Resort, Casino & Spa.
 This was our first stay at a Sonesta property & our first stay at an all-inclusive resort & I’m happy to report that it’s definitely something we’ll be doing again in the future.